Peru: 20th century

-Peru engaged in a two week long conflict with Ecuador during the Paquisha War in early 1981 as a result of territorial dispute between the two countries.
-The economic policy President Alan García distanced Peru from international markets further, resulting in lower foreign investment in the country.
-After the country experienced chronic inflation, the Peruvian currency, the sol, was replaced by the Inti in mid-1985, which itself was later replaced by the nuevo sol in July 1991, at which time the new sol had a cumulative value of one billion old soles.
-The per capita annual income of Peruvians fell to $720 (below the level of 1960) and Peru's GDP dropped 20% at which national reserves were a negative $900 million.
+President Alan García's economic policies distanced Peru from international markets further, resulting in lower foreign investment in the country.
+After the country experienced chronic inflation, in mid-1985, the Peruvian sol was replaced by the inti, which itself was replaced by the nuevo sol in July 1991 (the new sol had a cumulative value of one billion old soles).
+At the end of the 1980s, the per capita annual income of Peruvians fell to $720 (below the level of 1960) and Peru's GDP dropped 20%, with national reserves running a $900 million deficit.
 The economic turbulence of the time acerbated social tensions in Peru and partly contributed to the rise of violent rebel rural insurgent movements, like Sendero Luminoso (Shining Path) and MRTA, which caused great havoc throughout the country.
-The Shining Path had appeared in the universities in the 1970s.
-These students, many of them from peasant backgrounds, then returned to their communities and organized local party committees.
-The abandonment by the state of certain rural regions favored the establishment of the party.
-In June 1979, demonstrations for free education were severely repressed by the army: 18 people were killed according to the official report, but non-governmental estimates put the death toll at several dozen.
-This event led to a radicalization of political protests in the countryside and eventually to the outbreak of armed struggle.
-After the beginning of the armed struggle, the new recruits of the Shining Path were generally peasants with little political background, rather than truly political militants.